slowernews/slowernews/rationales/index.md

 2023-04-03

-Population growth without economy growth.
+Population growth without economic growth.
 A source of tension.

 ### Are elites displacing experts?